natura-cosmeticos/natds-js/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 This repo is using node version `node@10.16.3`.
 Have this version installed to avoid potential problems.
-We also uses yarn workspaces, so you should install `yarn@1.19.1` or higher as a package manager.
+We also use yarn workspaces, so you should install `yarn@1.19.1` or higher as a package manager.
 See [installation guide](https://yarnpkg.com/en/docs/install).

+We use typescript in this project, with only a few exceptions on the docs package for configuration.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [code of conduct](./CODE_OF_CONDUCT), please follow it in all your interactions with the project.

 ## Project Structure